balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ~~~
 group-key {
     "uri": uri,                   ; URI to identify the GK itself
-    "creator": uri,               ; acct URI of the creator of the GK
+    "creator": uri,               ; acct URI of creator of the GK
     "created": date-time,         ; the date and time of GK creation
-    "block": string,              ; SHA-256 hash of assoc.
-GMBC block
+    "block": string,              ; SHA-256 hash of GMBC block
     "key": wrapped-key            ; encrypted symmetric key material
 }